-Yes, all plants of SEML are, as on date, compliant with applicable environmental laws/ regulations and guidelines.
+Yes, all plants of SEML are compliant with applicable environmental laws/ regulations and guidelines.
 All relevant clearances/permissions are in place for all the plants.

 1. Provide break-up of the total energy consumed (in Joules or multiples) from renewable and non-renewable sources, in the following format: